openedx/open-edx-proposals/oeps/processes/oep-0056-architectural-advisory-process.rst

 Motivation
 ==========

 The proposals in this document are in response to a number of observations born out of conversations with engineering leaders in the Open edX community and 2U's OCM organization (formerly known as edX).
-It's also strongly influenced by a pair of articles, `Scaling the Practice of Architecture, Conversationally <https://martinfowler.com/articles/scaling-architecture-conversationally.html>`_ and `Would you like architects with your architecture? <https://architectelevator.com/architecture/organizing-architecture>`_ which promote a decentralized vision of architectural process where decision making power is gathered in the hands of the engineers writing the code.
+It's also strongly influenced by a pair of articles, `Scaling the Practice of Architecture, Conversationally <conversationally_>`_ and `Would you like architects with your architecture? <architects_>`_ which promote a decentralized vision of architectural process where decision making power is gathered in the hands of the engineers writing the code.

 The realities described below, in the following sections, have ultimately built a culture of reactionary architecture - rather than intentional architecture - which we hope to improve.

 Under-utilized ADRs
 -------------------

-We adopted ADRs in `OEP-19: Developer Documentation <https://open-edx-proposals.readthedocs.io/en/latest/best-practices/oep-0019-bp-developer-documentation.html>`_ several years ago as way of recording techincal decisions and co-locating them with their corresponding code.
+We adopted ADRs in :doc:`../best-practices/oep-0019-bp-developer-documentation` several years ago as way of recording techincal decisions and co-locating them with their corresponding code.
 OEP-19 is otherwise unopinionated about how those ADRs get used and reviewed, or when in our engineering process writing them should occur.
 This has led to ambiguity and ambivalence around ADRs.
 Often they're an afterthought, and serve only as grudging documentation of a decision after it has been made.

 We believe that ADRs - and more importantly, the conversations that happen around them - can be so much more.
 We can use these documents and conversations as a vehicle for decentralizing and scaling our decision making process, making more informed decisions, democratizing access to domain knowledge, elevating our architectural discourse, and recording our decisions for posterity with additional contextual information that's often missing today.